Compare Leasing vs Buying a Copier Costs

 - High-end copiers that can handle 60 ppm or more can run up to $50,000.
 Only very large business require this kind of speed.

 - Less paperwork - Buying a copier is relatively straightforward.
 Just hand over the cash and the deal is done.
-Leasing involves going through an application process and providing the leasing company with financial information.
+Leasing involves an application process and providing the leasing company with detailed financial information.
 Your company will also be subject to a credit check.

 - Depreciation - Much like computers, copiers lose most of their value in just a few short years.
 An expensive, high-end copier won’t garner much profit when it comes time to resell it.

 - Obsolescence - Technology changes rapidly.
 Five years from now, your state-of-the-art copier will be out of date.
+But if you’ve invested a lot of money in the copier, you may not be able to replace it as often as you’d like.
 Older copiers also tend to have higher per-page printing costs.

 The vast majority of businesses opt to lease copiers, rather than buy them outright.
 However, that doesn’t necessarily mean a lease is the best way to go.
 The decision should be based on your individual needs and preferences.